Clavestone/cerberus/2_preparation.md

 layout: default
 title: 2.
 Preparation
 nav_order: 2
-summary: This chapter will cover absolutely everything that is needed to prepare for the execution of the Setup Ceremony section of the Cerberus Protocol.
+summary: Absolutely everything that is needed to prepare for the execution of the Setup Ceremony section of the Cerberus Protocol.
 image: /assets/cerberus_preparation.png
 ---